astoff/digestif/README.md

 The software itself (everything outside `digestif-data/`) is under the MIT license.

-Some of the files in the `digestif-data/` folder are extracted or adapted from other sources, such as package manuals or books, and therefore may inherit specific license details.
+Some of the files in the `digestif-data` folder are extracted or adapted from other sources, such as package manuals or books, and therefore may inherit specific license details.
 At a minimum, they should be free to use, redistribute and modify.